api-platform/docs/deployment/traefik.md

 ## Known problems

-Take care of your network, if he's a type B network it may not work because of containers are in type B network and it will be in conflict with Traefik sub-network
+Take care of your network, if it's a type B network it may not work because containers are in type B network and it will be in conflict with Traefik sub-network